 Robbie: I am an author, but I am new to fiction writing having published my first children’s book in August 2016.
 I am learning and can see the progress and development from book to book.
 I have only recently launched my first adult novel about the Second Anglo Boer War (Great South African War).
 I am good at research and my pernickety job has stood me in good stead in the genre I believe is my niche which is paranormal historical.
 I have written several non-fiction publications for work purposes and learned a lot through the editing and publishing process these large volumes went through.

 I believe my story ideas are good, my research is excellent, and my writing skills such as dialogue and showing not telling have improved significantly so I think I can now say my books are an entertaining read.
 I believe writing is an area where you never stop learning and improving.

 NJ: How long have you been writing?

-NJ: Robbie, are you able to take constructive criticism of your written work?
+NJ: This is the most important question that you’ll get here today.
+Are you able to take constructive criticism of your written work?

 NJ: Which one do you think is the best?